 Five study units were chosen for this assessment: bits, information, trials, series, and time.
-To simplify comparison of the different transformations, performance in each of the human/machine experiments was represented by the "bottom-line" difference between results in the two intentional conditions (e. g., HI - LO), expressed as a Z-score.
-For each of the five different study units, the yield, $Y(x) = Z/\sqrt{N}(x)$, where N is the number of units of type x, was calculated for a representative body of data from each of several experiments.
-In most cases, a standard subset comprising equal amounts of data from the most prolific operators was used, since the full databases have large imbalances in the sizes of individual operator contributions.
+To simplify comparison of the different transformations, performance in each of the human/machine experiments was represented by the "bottom-line" difference between results in the two intentional conditions (e.g., HI - LO), expressed as a Z-score.
+For each of the five different study units, the yield, $Y(x) = Z/\sqrt{N(x)}$, where N is the number of units of type x, was calculated for a representative body of data from each of several experiments.
+In most cases, a standard subset composed of equal amounts of data from the most prolific operators was used, since the full databases have large imbalances in the sizes of individual operator contributions.

-Calculations were made for: (1) the actual number of binary decisions, i.e., the raw bit count, (2) the Shannon-Weaver information content, called the effective bit count, (3) the number of trials, or basic data records, (4) the predefined complete series or experiment, and (5) a time-based unit, the number of hours invested in the experimental effort.
+Calculations were made for (1) the actual number of binary decisions (i.e., the raw bit count); (2) the Shannon-Weaver information content, called the effective bit count; (3) the number of trials, or basic data records; (4) the pre-defined complete series or experiment; and (5) a time-based unit, the number of hours invested in the experimental effort.
 Some of these measures need more explanation.
 Trials are typically the basic data record and the smallest feedback unit for a given experiment.
 The trial-based yield corresponds to the unit used for calculating the product moment $r = Z/\sqrt{N}$, which is the canonical effect size expressing deviation in units of the trial standard deviation.
 The series or experiment amounts to a teleological measure, since operators know that it comprises the basic goal-directed task.
 That is, although the series definitions are arbitrary and may change, series are invariably followed by the terminal feedback that tells the operator and experimenter what happened as a result of the operator's effort.
 For the time-based unit, a measure of the operator's subjective time would be ideal, but is not feasible, so an objective and readily calculated approximation was specified: In all the human/machine interaction experiments, the time period during which the machine is running and the target system is therefore labile or potentially vulnerable is well defined.
-The total time for the two intentional conditions was used.
-For remote perception experiments, 15 minutes per trial, as suggested by the standard protocol, was used for the time-based calculation.
+The total time during the two intentional conditions when the target system was active and labile in this sense was used.
+For PRP experiments, 15 minutes per trial, as suggested by the standard protocol, was used for the time-based calculation.